ACRYLIC – It’s not just paint!

 When we compare acrylic to all the other available mediums for painters, it is like comparing the computer application of Photoshop to an old fashioned typewriter.
 We can type something in Photoshop, but this program can do so much more.
 Imagine only using Photoshop to type a letter!
 We would be missing out on the vast possibilities that Photoshop has to offer.
 It’s the same with acrylic.
 To approach acrylic as if we are painting with oil or watercolor would limit the broad range of its painting potential.

-The video excerpt below is about Acrylic Binders.
-It is from my course The Complete Guide to Acrylic Painting.
-It is the ultimate acrylic painting course, using self-guided video instruction.
+The video below is about Acrylic Binders, and is an excerpt from my DIY course The Complete Guide to Acrylic Painting, the ultimate acrylic painting course, using self-guided video instruction.

-Let’s look into the three types of binders more closely.
+Let’s look into these three categories more closely.
 The differences between them are mainly about consistency, transparency and drying times.

 Mediums are thin and pourable, smoothing the paint or surface.
 Gels and pastes are thick, adding texture to the paint or surface.